geekix/puppet-nslcd/README.md

 ## Caveats When Used With Other Modules

-Since this module manages (on Red Hat) /etc/nslcd, package 'nss-pam-ldapd' and service 'nslcd', it's entirely likely that you'll have duplicate resource definitions when using other modules (such as https://github.com/Mylezeem/puppet-authconfig) that also manage these resources.
+Since this module manages (on Red Hat) /etc/nslcd.conf file, package 'nss-pam-ldapd' and service 'nslcd', it's entirely likely that you'll have duplicate resource definitions when using other modules (such as https://github.com/Mylezeem/puppet-authconfig) that also manage these resources.

 Set $service_name and/or $package_name to 'undef' to prevent nslcd module from managing those resources.
 Example YAML: